-Jury deadlocks on charges against Arizona border activist
+Jury can’t decide on charges against Arizona border activist

 But prosecutors maintained the men were not in distress and Warren conspired to transport and harbor them at a property used for providing aid to migrants in an Arizona town near the U.S.-Mexico border.

-Jurors said Monday that they couldn’t reach a consensus but a federal judge told them to keep deliberating.
-The judge set a July 2 status hearing after the jury said it was deadlocked.

-The case played out as humanitarian groups say they are coming under increasing scrutiny while President Donald Trump’s administration looks for new ways to clamp down on illegal immigration.
+The case played out as humanitarian groups say they are coming under increasing scrutiny under President Donald Trump’s hardline immigration policies.

+Outside the courthouse, Warren thanked his supporters and criticized the government’s efforts to crack down on the number of immigrants coming to the U.S.

+“Today it remains as necessary as ever for local residents and humanitarian aid volunteers to stand in solidarity with migrants and refugees, and we must also stand for our families, friends and neighbors in the very land itself most threatened by the militarization of our borderland communities,” Warren said.

 Warren is one of nine members of the humanitarian aid group No More Deaths who have been charged with crimes related to their work.
 But he is the only one to face felony charges.